Careers Education Information Advice and Guidance at Windsor Girls’ School

 Students are assessed using CATSs testing at the start of Year 9.
 This supports with placing students in the correct groups and classes to allow them to access the curriculum and make expected progress.
 This is regularly reviewed throughout the year but particularly at the three Data Collection windows.
 Students and their parents and carers are invited to a Parent Partnership Evening and a specific Year 9 Options Evening.
 Information about the range of courses is shared and students and staff have an opportunity to speak with individual staff members before selecting their options for Key Stage 4.
 Following this event students take part in an ‘Options Taster Morning’ which helps them to finalise their choices.

 Year 9 students are encouraged to take an active role in school life.
-The first Community Week has a theme of ‘Go for It’ with a wide range of clubs and extra-curricular opportunities on offer.
 These continue throughout Year 9 with choir, school productions, sports team, Youth Speaks and the Mock Magistrates Competition being amongst the most popular.

 There are other stand-alone events which introduce students to the world of work and provide opportunities to meet with employers.
 Examples include Go4Set, a STEM project and the O2 Coding workshop.

 All Year 9 students have a lesson in CEIAG called Learning to Work, once a fortnight.
 Students cover themes and topics as set out by the Career Development Institute (CDI) handbook.
 These include self-awareness, investigating work and working life, understanding business and industry, diversity, health and safety and managing change.
 Also during these lessons students will be completing their LORIC booklets to capture their non-curriculum activity which develops the softer skills which employers are often looking for.